|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 5. The volume of ice in the grounded interior reservoir of the West Antarctic Ice Sheet, if it all melted, would raise the average sea level by 5 to 6 m.

-6. If there is little floating ice in the oceans except around Greenland and Antactica, where the floating sea ice is maintained by glacier bottom discharge, and if there is sufficient natural ocean circulation that average sea level rise is determined by ocean net heat absorption causing melting of this floating sea ice, then the projected average sea level rise rate when the atmospheric carbon dioxide concentration reaches twice its historic value, is about .0384 m / year.
+6. If there is little floating ice in the sea except around Greenland and Antactica, where the floating sea ice is maintained by glacier bottom discharge, and if there is sufficient natural ocean circulation that average sea level rise is determined by ocean net heat absorption causing melting of this floating sea ice, then the projected average sea level rise rate when the atmospheric carbon dioxide concentration reaches twice its historic value, is about .0384 m / year.

 8. When the above conditions are considered together with the ice core record of atmospheric CO2 concentration, it appears that an eventual rise in average sea level of at least: